sharmaannapurna/start_follow_read_py3/README.md

 This code is free for academic and research use.
 For commercial use of our code and methods please contact [BYU Tech Transfer](techtransfer.byu.edu).

-We will also include pretrained models, results, and the segmentation data inferred during training.
-These can be found on the [release page](https://github.com/cwig/start_follow_read/releases).

 ## Dependencies